Collection Development and Maintenance Policy

 CRITERIA FOR SELECTION

 Library materials are diverse in topic, format, and other considerations.
 Each type of item must be considered in terms of its own merit and the audience for whom it is intended.
 No single set of selection criteria can be applied to all cases.
-Works of fiction are judged by different standards than nonfiction/informational works; in selecting fiction, it is the Library’s goal to provide items which meet the needs of users of varied backgrounds, interests, and reading abilities.
+Works of fiction are judged by different standards than nonfiction/informational works; in selecting fiction, it is the library’s goal to provide items which meet the needs of users of varied backgrounds, interests, and reading abilities.

 In general, the selection of books and other materials for all ages will take many factors into account, including but not limited to the following: